-Along with the current trends of seeking healthier ways to live, some people are discovering how Mexico offers choices for living simpler and more sustainable lifestyles.
+Along with the current trends of seeking healthier ways to live, some people are discovering how Mexico also offers choices for living simpler and more sustainable lifestyles.

-It’s not just the retired who are seeking change: we’re receiving interest from people in their middle-ages, and even some younger working-age people whose skills enable them exercise their talents in various areas of the ‘knowledge economy’.
+It’s not just the retired who are seeking change: we’re receiving interest from people in their middle-ages, and even some younger working-age people whose transferable skills enable them exercise their talents in various areas of the ‘knowledge economy’—especially online working.

 Locations in Mexico which offer potential for foreign residents seeking simplified and sustainable living choices in the years and decades ahead include:

 - Morelia and Pátzcuaro in the state of Michoacán;

 - San Cristóbal de las Casas in the state of Chiapas;

 - Veracruz and Campeche on the Gulf Coast,